 It’s the same with your body.
 You can train all you want, but if your fueling is off, what’s the point?

 With the biosensor on your arm, you’ll be able to track multiple glucose-related data points on the Supersapiens app.
 One of the most important for in-competition performance?
-Your Glucose Zones.
+Your feel and performance in different glucose ranges.

 After monitoring your glucose data with the Supersapiens app for a little while, you'll be able to determine your optimal fuel range—your Glucose Performance Zone.
 Training or racing outside of your Glucose Performance Zone may negatively impact athletic performance.